Oh, I didn't know my golden EIB microphone was on.

 Oh, and a little bit of Obamacare thrown in as well.

-It's just utter irresponsibility.
+It's just utter irresponsibility, journalistic malpractice.

-I was just thinking, if we can't even reach out to the millennials.
+I was just thinking, if we can't even reach out to the millennials, our own children, how can we reach out to the Hispanics?

-If you can't even reach out to your own millennial generation and give them the truth about things, how in the world are you going to reach out to Hispanics?
+Now, if you're a Republican Party and you can't even reach out to your own kids and turn them around, if you can't even reach out to your own millennial generation and give them the truth about things, how in the world are you going to reach out to Hispanics?

-You know, Moynihan Senator Moynihan, Daniel Moynihan came up with this phrase defining deviancy down.
+You know, Moynihan, Senator Moynihan, Daniel Moynihan, came up with this phrase defining deviancy down.

 And what that meant was that as crime and malfeasance and general cultural decay continued to get worse, our inability to stop it caused us to just claim it to be normal.

-So increased murder rate, normal, uh increased crime rate normal, more bank robberies, whatever it was, teenage births, what it's the new normal.
+More bank robberies, whatever it was, teenage births, the new normal.

 So what used to be deviancy is the new normal.